 Seacombe Sand / Rickham Sand Beach (Abraham's Hole)

 This lovely little secluded beach is tucked away on a section of National Trust owned coast across the waters from Salcombe.
-There are actually two beaches separated by a small headland; the larger Seacombe Sand and smaller Rickham Sand (also known as Abraham's Hole).
+There are actually two beaches separated by a small headland; the larger Seacombe Sands (Gara Rock) and smaller Rickham Sand (also known as Abraham’s Hole).

 At low tide both beaches form a more or less continuous stretch of fine golden sand.
 As the tide comes in most of Rickham Sand becomes submerged.